eht16/kube-cargo-load/README.md

-List Kubernetes PODs of a specific namespace or all namespaces with their configured memory requests, limits and the current memory usage.
+List Kubernetes PODs of a specific namespace or all namespaces with their configured memory or cpu requests, limits and the current memory or cpu usage.

 Features
 --------

-  * Overview of PODs and their memory requests, limits and actual usage
+  * Overview of PODs and their memory or cpu requests, limits and actual usage
-  * Provides an easy inspection of the cluster utilization in terms of memory
+  * Provides an easy inspection of the cluster utilization in terms of memory or cpu
   * Uses `kubectl` under the hood and reuses its config
   * Supports --namespace and --all-namespaces command line arguments
   * Supports --context command line argument